 Can cause hypersensitivity of the skin and respiratory system.

-Can cause permanent damage neurologically and psychologically as well as permanently damage immune systems, causing bone and internal organ infections, skin lesions, and respiratory disorders.
+Can cause permanent neurological and psychological damage as well as permanently damage immune systems, causing bone and internal organ infections, skin lesions, and respiratory disorders.

 Stachybotrys (commonly called “black mold”)

-Can cause respiratory complications, aggravate respiratory diseases such as asthma, can cause nose bleeds and memory loss.
+Stachybotrys mold spores (black mold) can cause respiratory complications and aggravate respiratory diseases such as asthma.
+Black mold can also cause nose bleeds and memory loss.

-Once a landlord begins addressing the issue, there is a possibility that temporary relocation may be necessary while work is performed.
-If a landlord relocates a tenant to a hotel during this time, the tenant is still obligated to continue paying their rent but the landlord picks up the tab for the hotel.
+If a landlord relocates a tenant to a hotel during this time, the tenant is still obligated to continue paying their rent, but the landlord picks up the tab for the hotel.

-- Properly vent clothes dryers to the outdoors.
+- Properly vent clothes dryers to outside the rental property

-- Request air conditioning and clothes dryer ducts to be routinely cleaned.
+- Request regular cleaning of air conditioning and clothes dryer ducts

 - Wall paneling